Ageing related states of complex network formation in areca nuts: 2D-Auto-correlation

-The maximum correlation is at the centre of the image.
-Which means, the white region is giving maximum power spectrum at the centre indicated by yellow colour.
-There is background involved in it, so the background pixel is zero.
-It is clearly evident from 2D ACF contour plot, the blue intensity are showing zero value.
+Here, $ -(P-1) \leq k \leq M-1, -(Q-1) \leq l \leq N-1$.
+Noting that left hand side $C(k,l)$ yields 2D-ACF if $k=l$ otherwise it gives 2D-cross correlation and the bar over H denotes complex conjugation.
+The image's centre has the highest correlation.
+That is, the white region produces the highest power spectrum at the centre, as illustrated by the yellow colour.
+Because there is a background in it, the background pixel is zero.
+The blue intensity is shown to be zero in the 2D ACF contour graphic.
 Similarly for the second set of sample in Figure \ref{Supplementary Fig:1}\textbf{h} (differently aged areca nut samples) auto correlation is not maximum.
 From both sets of samples, ACF images contains elliptical patterns which are distributed non-homogeneously over the entire area of 1200 $\times$ 1200 pixels.
 The ACF is expected to reveal the shape anisotropy (orientation and shape ratio) of ellipses through the contour lines which surround the origin closely.
 The contour plot displayed in figure confirms and proves there is no proper auto-correlation in the eight areca nut samples. \\